 Together, these seven values provide us with a unified, values-based theory of human motivation.
+Eponymously, it becomes the Raphael Unified Theory of Human Motivation.
+3

-3 The synergism of these seven values gives us a complete picture of why people do what they do.
-These values are the energy behind human motivation and an accurate reflection of us as individuals - thinking and compassionate.
-The four primary values and the three secondary value-emotions complete our circle of existence by engaging the analytical-side of us with the intuitive and heart-connected side of our existence.
+The synergism of the primary and secondary value systems gives us a complete picture of human motivation and an accurate reflection of us as individuals - thinking and compassionate.
+The three primary values and the three secondary value-emotions complete the circle of our existence by engaging the analytical-side of individual and social existence with the intuitive and heart-connected side of our existence.